UNIVERSE-HPC/course-material/high_performance_computing/parallel_computing/02_programming.md

 The sequence is:

-1) we run a single program which starts out running as a single process on a single CPU-core with its own block of memory;
+1. We run a single program which starts out running as a single process on a single CPU-core with its own block of memory;
-2) while it is running, the process creates many threads which act like separate programs except they can all share the memory belonging to their parent process;
+1. While it is running, the process creates many threads which act like separate programs except they can all share the memory belonging to their parent process;
-3) the operating system will notice that there are lots of threads running at the same time and ensure that, if possible, they are assigned to different CPU-cores.
+1. The operating system will notice that there are lots of threads running at the same time and ensure that, if possible, they are assigned to different CPU-cores.

 So, in the shared-variables model, we exploit the parallel nature of our shared-memory computer by running many threads, all created from a single program (the parent process).
 We rely on the operating system to do a good job of spreading the threads across the CPU-cores.